Republican Guard (Albania)

-The Republican Guard (Garda e Republikës) is a militarized government agency of Albania mandated by law to protect high-ranking state officials, including the President of Albania, as well as certain national properties, high-ranking foreign visitors and diplomatic offices.
+The Republican Guard (Garda e Republikës) is a paramilitary government agency of Albania mandated by law to protect high-ranking state officials, including the President of Albania, as well as certain national properties, high-ranking foreign visitors and diplomatic offices.
 It is mostly subordinate to the Ministry of Internal Affairs, except that the unit responsible for the president's security being under the authority of the president.

 The Guard was established on 24 June 1928 as part of the Albanian Armed Forces.
-Its current commander is General Gramos Sako.
+By order of the Minister of the Interior date 15.06.2025 Senior Director Simon Zereci is appointed for the exercise of powers and duties of the General Director of the Guard of the Republic of Albania.

 History

 Royal Guard (1928–1939)

 The Republican Guard was established in the late 1920s when President Ahmet Zogu (later King Zog I) demanded the reorganization of the Albanian Armed Forces and the creation of a special unit, separated from the Militias and Gendarmerie, whose main duty would be to protect the highest state personalities and the important buildings (such as Institutions; Banks; personalities houses; etc.).
 The creation of the Guard was decreed on 24 June 1928.
 Its secondary responsibility was public duties in Tirana, the national capital.

 On 1 September 1928, Albania was transformed into a kingdom, and President Zogu became Zog I, King of the Albanians.
 The Guard changed the name to "Royal Guard of Albania", but the duties in most of them remain the same.
 Hysen Selmani was appointed its first commandant.

 In November 1929, the law "On the Organization of Armed Forces" was promulgated, which changed the structure of the unit.
 The structure of the Guard subsequently consisted of: